 CHEST After Hours

-Medicine is more than tests and diagnoses, and being a clinician is so much more than knowing treatments and procedures.
+Medicine is more than tests, diagnoses, and treatments and being a clinician is so much more than knowing how to treat patients.
 There is an essential humanistic side of medicine that CHEST encourages clinicians to embrace—one that celebrates empathy and invites reflection.

 Be a part of this special live performance by submitting to be a presenter at CHEST After Hours.